digital-brew/create-plugin/packages/block-hot-loader/README.md

 ```

 ### webpack.config.js
-You'll also need a webpack.config.js file as well.
+You'll also need a webpack.config.js file.

 The important things to note are making sure you include the webpack.HotModuleReplacementPlugin as well as the output > publicPath to your build directory.
 You can adjust HMR settings by adding them to the query string in the entry > 'webpack-hot-middleware/...' item:
 ```